 Look into Your Options

-Flossing isn’t as plain as it used to be.
+Flossing isn’t as plain as it used to be and it's important to pick the right tool just like you took the time to research the right dentist.
 Nowadays you will come across several types of floss or interdental cleaners that can be used to remove plaque from between teeth.
 Not all of these cleaners are created equal, so let’s take a look at your options to help you understand the importance of making the correct choice.

 In the old days, floss was made from silk fibers twisted to form a long strand.
 Today it is typically made of nylon or plastic.
 The FDA considers floss to be low risk and therefore doesn’t regulate it much.